-Step 1/ From a broad universe made of all companies (all market capitalisations, all sectors) issuing equities and equity related securities denominated primarily in Euro, the Sub-Fund focuses on companies meeting the following criteria:
+Step 1/ From a broad universe made of all companies (all market capitalisations, all sectors), with their registered office in Europe (i.e. European Economic Area, UK, Switzerland) the Sub-Fund focuses on companies meeting the following criteria:

-- Liquidity, measured through daily liquidity for each company; and - Minimum market cap is set at 5 billion euros unless that company has a strong balance sheet and a sufficient revenue growth.
+• Liquidity, measured through daily liquidity for each company; and

+• Minimum market cap is set at 5 billion euros unless that company has a strong balance sheet and a sufficient revenue growth.